milchchan/Merkurius/README.md

 ## Installation

-Megalopolis can install the ML.NET NuGet package from the .NET Core CLI command.
+You can install the Megalopolis NuGet package from the .NET Core CLI command.

 ```sh
 > dotnet add package Megalopolis